nickspacek/quartz-wrapper/README.markdown

 	Often the external API will require some configuration, so we should have some way to hook that in.

+*	Scheduler querying

+	Query for job status: error/result, number of retries

+*	Cancel scheduled jobs or jobs in progress

 *	Other stuff...